PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

-`NCBITaxonomy.jl` is a package designed to facilitate the reconciliation and cleaning of taxonomic names, using a local copy of the NCBI taxonomic backbone [@Federhen2012NcbTax; @Schoch2020NcbTax]; The basic search functions are coupled with quality-of-life functions including case-insensitive search and custom fuzzy string matching to facilitate the amount of information that can be extracted automatically while allowing efficient manual curation and inspection of results. `NCBITaxonomy.jl` works with version 1.6 of the Julia programming language [@Bezanson2017JulFre], and relies on the Apache Arrow format to store a local copy of the NCBI raw taxonomy files.
-The design of `NCBITaxonomy.jl` has been inspired by similar efforts, like the R package `taxadb` [@Norman2020TaxHig], which provides an offline alternative to packages like `taxize` [@Chamberlain2013TaxTax].

-# Statement of need

 Unambiguously identifying species is a far more challenging task than it may appear.
 There are a vast number of reasons for this.
 Different databases keep different taxonomic "backbones", *i.e.* different data structures in which names